 According to Internal Audit Plan, approved by the Audit and Control Committee, activities related to ICOFR supervision have been carried out.
 More specifically, a three years Plan 2015-2018 was done; in which all relevant processes of ICOFR purposes have been considered.
-Current fiscal year processes under review include most of Stock Management processes of those businesses with significant impact on financial statements, General Accounting, Tax and Treasury processes.
+Current fiscal year processes under review include most of Sales Management processes of those businesses with significant impact on financial statements, and also corporate processes of Tax, Human Resources and non-inventory purchases.

-As part of ICOFR evaluation process, which conclusions are included in audit reports for each business and process audited, it is verified the operative efficiency of critical and automatic controls: this means that there are not significant internal control deficiencies related to financial information; If yes, the financial impact Is measured, and corrective measures are set up in order to solve them resulting in action plans.
+As part of ICOFR evaluation process, which conclusions are included in audit reports for each business and process audited, it is verified the operative efficiency of the controls described at the existing ICOFR documentation, this means: evaluate if there are significant internal control deficiencies related to financial information; if so, the financial impact is measured, and corrective measures are set up in order to solve them resulting in action plans.
 Deficiencies are classified in the audit reports according to criticality, a responsible is appointed and they are monitored until its final solution.